-Setbacks to OHWM

-% of Lots with Construction Smallest Setback Mean Setback Median Setback

-Buildings 16.7% 1 ft 54 ft 24 ft

-Any Structure 38.9% 1 ft 39 ft 24 ft
+Setbacks to OHWM % of Lots with Smallest Setback Mean Setback Median Setback Construction Buildings 16.7% 1 ft 54 ft 24 ft 38.9% 39 ft Any Structure 1 ft 24 ft

 Urban Runoff- This reach contains only 11% of the total linear footage of shorelines in the Stevenson area, but also contains the outlets of Kanaka, Vallett, and Nelson creeks as well as stormwater outfalls.
 Together these outlets contribute stormwater runoff from 54% of the Urban Area.
-Treatment levels for this stormwater range from the recent engineered solution for the Chinidere subdivision to natural filtration by riparian vegegation along the streams to no treatment where runoff from pavement/rooftops directly enters the waterbody.
-While this reach contains few engineered treatment systems, the relative lack of dense development in most of the areas draining to this reach spares it from the "Very Poor" designation.
+Treatment levels for this stormwater range from the recent engineered solution for the Chinidere subdivision to natural filtration along the streams to no treatment.
+While this reach is the most degraded of all the reaches, the relative lack of dense development in most of the areas draining to this reach spares it from the "Very Poor" designation.